MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

+> The code above still contains quite a lot of boilerplate.
+If you have multiple middlewares or pipelines you want to test with this approach, you could extract most of this boilerplate into an additional base class `MiddlewareTestBase`.
+This is left as an exercise for the reader.

 When considering which tests to write for a reusable pipeline you have a few options.
 Depending on the complexity of the pipeline and whether your pipeline has its own parameters, you may want to write tests for various combinations of behaviors (for example, if you have a middleware for authentication and a middleware for authorization, those depend on each other and need to be tested together with different data and configuration combinations).
 For simple pipelines like our default pipeline, it may be sufficient to write a single test per middleware to assert its presence in the pipeline.
 Let's do that with the following tests:

 ```cs